 Apply changes to specific colours in a photo in Photos on Mac

 You can adjust specific colours in a photo using the Selective Colour adjustment.
-For example, in a photo of a dog wearing a coloured hat, you might use the Selective Colour adjustment to change the colour of the dog’s hat.
+For example, in a photo of a dancer against a coloured wall, you might use the Selective Colour adjustment to change the wall colour.

 You can select and change the hue, saturation and luminance of up to six different colours in a photo.

 In the Photos app on your Mac, double-click a photo, then click Edit in the toolbar.

 In the Adjust pane, click the arrow next to Selective Colour.

 Click a colour well to select it to store your colour change, click the Eyedropper button , then click a colour in the photo that you want to change.

 With a colour selected, drag the sliders to change the colour: